GlueOps/docs-hetzner-proxmox-setup/README.md

 sudo reboot
 ```

-Setup a vnet and then you are all set:
+Setup a vnet and then you are all set and can start creating/launching VMs.
+Some guides to setup the vnet:
 https://pve.proxmox.com/wiki/Setup_Simple_Zone_With_SNAT_and_DHCP
 https://www.youtube.com/watch?v=UZ9mfxNMyHw

+For the subnet just use 10.0.0.0/16